 Micro spike testing time:

-For the first half of our walk Marc and I just struggled along with walking boots but we recently bought micro spikes, so we keen both wanted to try them.
+For the first half of our walk Marc and I just struggled along with walking boots but we recently bought micro spikes, so we were both keen to try them.
 These stretch to fit over your walking boots, and are covered in metal spikes to make it easier to walk on ice.
 The difference was amazing!
 Seriously!
 Once I was wearing the micro spikes, I could walk almost normally, even downhill in the snow!
 It was a revelation!
 Clazz didn’t have any, so she was sliding about a bit more.
 You can do this walk without them BUT they made it sooo much easier.

 The return journey takes a different loop the other side of Black Mountain.
 There were quite a few big piles of snow, and some more icy-lakes.